By Ed Kraus

 This is why many people prefer using a Racking Tube on the end of their hose.
 A Racking Tube is simply a rigid piece of clear tubing around two feet long.
 It acts as a wand allowing you to point where you are drawing from within the container.
 The end of the Racking Tube has a diversion cap that helps you to draw away from the sediment, instead of in the sediment.

-Starting the siphon can be done can be done by sucking on the end of the hose--the old fashion way.
+Starting the siphon can be done by sucking on the end of the hose--the old fashion way.
 However, we do not recommend this for obvious reasons.
 But, another alternative to this would be to use The Automatic Siphon.

 The Auto Siphon is pretty slick to use.
 It is a Racking Tube and priming pump all in one.
 You simply put it into the must.
 Slowly pump the Auto Siphon up and down one time, like a bicycle pump, and your siphon is started.